-2. An UNEXCUSED absence is an absence from school with parental knowledge and/or approval, but not acceptable to the school administration.
+Unexcused absence is an absence from school with parental knowledge and/or approval, but not acceptable to the school administration.

 Examples of Unexcused absences include, but are not limited to:

 - A student refused to come to school.
-Even if a parent calls this in, absence is still unexcused. - A student has no clean clothes to wear to school - Parent or student has overslept - Student has missed the bus - Parent or student states the weather was too cold, snowy, hot, etc. If school is in session, all students are expected to be in attendance - Student reports staying home to baby sit for a family member - Parent or student states they had no transportation
+Even if a parent calls this in, absence is still unexcused. - Parent or student has overslept. - Student has missed the bus. - Parent or student states the weather was too cold, snowy, hot, etc. If school is in session, all students are expected to be in attendance. - Student reports staying home to baby sit for a family member. - Parent or student states they had no transportation.